 The primary role of AEG’s Board of Directors is to agree the Group’s long-term strategy and direction; to monitor achievement of its business objectives; to ensure its adherence to relevant social, environmental, ethical, employment and health & safety legislation; and to protect the interests of its shareholders and other stakeholders.

-The Board is currently comprised of two executive Directors, Michael Rowan and Richard Spinks and one non-executive Director, Simon Melling.
+The Board is currently comprised of two executive Directors, Michael Rowan and Antonio Esposito and one non-executive Director, Simon Melling.
 Executive and non-executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.
 At each Annual General Meeting one-third of the Directors, who are subject to retirement by rotation retire from office.

 The principal standing committees appointed by the Board are as follows: